 A laptop computer is required for all graduate and professional students.
 More information about the laptop recommendations for students can be found at the following link: Computer Recommendations.
 Students do not have to purchase a new laptop if they own a laptop that fulfills the recommendations.

 These are competitive multiple-year scholarships offered to selected students.
-Continuation of this scholarship is contingent on full-time enrollment, and maintaining satisfactory standing in the program.
+Continuation of scholarships is contingent on full-time enrollment, and maintaining satisfactory standing in the program.
 Multi-year scholarships are awarded at the time of formal notification of admission.
 Information on how to apply is included in the application for admission.

 A limited number of graduate assistantship positions are offered to outstanding applicants each year at the time of formal notification of admission.
 Students receiving a graduate assistantship assist one of our full-time faculty for approximately seven hours per week in a variety of roles.